 He's counting on people not remembering what these proposals entail.
 It is nothing to do with "provenance", the 1970 UNESCO Convention deals primarily with movement of objects between states parties.
 Dealers are constantly trying to create a smoke screen by confusing the two in order to stall discussion.
 So when it comes to the 'New legislation on the cards in Germany' (as reported by media outlet DW) we read:

 Monika Grütters demands changing the basic assumptions when dealing with looted art.
-The federal government aims to make it such that the import and trade of cultural goods to Germany will only be open to objects with an official export license from their country of origin
+The federal government aims to make it such that the import and trade of cultural goods to Germany will only be open to objects with an official export license from their country of origin.

-And in the USA the wording of the Protect and Preserve International Cultural Property Act (as also reported for example in the The Art Newspaper and 'Hyperallergic' just ten days ago) states:
+(as also reported for example in the The Art Newspaper and 'Hyperallergic' just ten days ago) states:

 the President shall apply the import restrictions referred to in such section 304 with respect to any archaeological or ethnological material of Syria as if Syria were a State Party to such Convention, except that subsection (c) of such section 304 shall not apply.
 Such import restrictions shall take effect not later than 60 days after the date of the enactment of this Act.